asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 #### Arrange-Act-Assert

 [Arrange-Act-Assert](http://wiki.c2.com/?ArrangeActAssert) is a common pattern for unit tests.
-In order to make tests obvious, they should conform to it.
+In order to make tests obvious, they should conform to it or the _Given-When-Then_ pattern of BDD.
 This pattern can be amplified by ensuring that a separate block of code exists for each step.
 Any refactoring that would remove one of these code blocks is to be avoided.

 ##### Obvious Code Coverage

-One of the reasons to ensure adherence to _Arrange Act Assert_ is to make code coverage obvious, which is another characteristic of a high quality test.
-When _Arrange Act Assert_ is followed the middle block, typically consisting of a single line, is the method under test.
-It is obvious that the coverage of that test is the method being called in the _Act_ block.
+One of the reasons to ensure adherence to _Arrange-Act-Assert_ is to make code coverage obvious, which is another characteristic of a high quality test.
+When _Arrange-Act-Assert_ is followed the middle block, typically consisting of a single line, is the method under test.
+It is obvious that the test coverage is the method being called in the _Act_ block.

 #### Common Naming Conventions